bachelor-thesis-resources/measurements/README.md

 [eteam](https://github.com/bachelor-thesis-resources/measurements/tree/main/eteam) | measurements of 5 jvms using CFS
 [native-image](https://github.com/bachelor-thesis-resources/measurements/tree/main/native-image) | measurements native image version of the java app using CFS and eteam

+`ulysses16.tsp` is a reduced version of a symmetric TSP that served as input data to the program

 ## Java Versions

 Descriptor | `java --version` / `native-image --version`